 Google Lens were launched on October 4, 2017.
-Two years later, it’s time to draw some conclusions and perspectives about the impact of Google Lens on search engine optimization and digital marketing.
+More than 3 years later, it’s time to draw some conclusions and perspectives about the impact of Google Lens on search engine optimization and digital marketing.

 But first, let’s have a quick recap about this whole Google Lens thing.
 If you don’t need it, you can directly go to my thoughts and conclusions.

 Google Lens is a visual recognition technology created by Alphabet Inc to scan things and offer actions based on what it detects.
 It’s quite disruptive from a marketing standpoint.
-It could change, in a near future, the way people behave with images on the internet.
+It could change, soon, the way people behave with images on the internet.

-For example, you can copy and past a text that you see in a real book, into your laptop.
+For example, you can copy and paste a text that you see in a real book, into your laptop.

 Google Lens also offers product alternatives when you are shopping.
 This is insane for Marketers.
 It means that if you have optimized your images for SEO, your products can be displayed when customers are trying something from your competitors.

-It’s also important for local SEO because Google Lens is able to tag cafés, clubs and restaurants, presenting you with a pop-up showing opening hours, reviews, etc.
+It’s also important for local SEO Google Lens can tag cafés, clubs, and restaurants, presenting you with a pop-up showing opening hours, reviews, etc.

 Google Lens can be compared to a visual alternative to Siri.
 You can therefore ask the application questions such as: